Key Points

 It spreads through the bloodstream, affecting the kidneys and liver.
 Humans are also at risk of a leptospirosis infection.

-Signs of leptospirosis include:
+Signs of leptospirosis in dogs include:

 - Lethargy